 At Kings Ash Academy we aim to give children a wide range of reading experiences, so that they begin to develop a life-long love of reading.
-All children are provided a reading diary where reading at home, as well as at school, is recorded.
+All children have planners or reading records where reading at home, as well as at school, is recorded.

-At Kings Ash Academy we have phased in the Read Write Inc. programme, across our Foundation and Key Stage 1 classes since September 2015.
-Some Key Stage 2 pupils have also accessed the programme to consolidate their reading skills.
+At Kings Ash Academy we follow the Read Write Inc. programme, across our Foundation and Key Stage 1 classes.
+Some Key Stage 2 pupils have also access the programme to consolidate their reading skills.

 Read Write Inc. programmes are carefully matched to the new curriculum, giving our children the best chance of success in their reading.
 The lessons, taught in smaller class sizes, encourage children step-by-step, to become fluent readers, confident speakers and willing writers.

-Reading comprehension is taught throughout the school.
+Reading comprehension is taught throughout the school using Re-Think reading: this is a daily session and across the course of the year children will be immersed in a range of literature.
 In KS2 the Cracking Comprehension series is used, which builds on comprehension skills throughout each year.

 We recommend the following website, where a wealth of ideas, information and games are available to support reading at home:

-At KAA we aim to inspire children to write through relating writing to their cross curricular theme and other areas of interest.
-Writing is then given an audience and a purpose.
+At Kings Ash Academy, we aim to inspire children to write through relating writing to our Big Ideas and other areas of interest.
+Writing is then given a clear and meaningful audience and a purpose.
 We use high quality texts as examples where children analyse text and language features so that they may use them in their own writing.
 Children are also taught how to proofread, edit and evaluate their own writing in order to improve it.
 Skills that are learnt in English lessons can then be transferred to their writing in other areas of the curriculum.

-Talk for Writing is embedded in our teaching of writing, which gives children the opportunity to rehearse their ideas orally before writing.
+At the heart of our writing teaching is the use of Babcock Teaching Sequences, this gives children the opportunity to rehearse their ideas orally before writing.
 These lessons also provide a platform for practising skills in speaking and listening.